 - Lease library buildings and properties to the library district at a determined rate such as fair market value, original cost, or a different rate set by Council.

-There are good arguments for both models, and the library district can function well under either one.
+There are good arguments for both approaches, with examples of library districts working successfully under both models.
+Our library district can function well under either approach.
 The primary considerations are how to best pay for capital maintenance (including a large current maintenance backlog), and how to best equip the library to respond to future community needs.

 Maintenance of the grounds and buildings